 Remittance Advice Letter

-The customer sends a letter to the supplier to let him know that the payment has been made against the invoice that he issued.
+The customer sent the supplier a letter informing him that the payment had been made against the invoice he had issued.
 This letter is generally known as a remittance advice letter.
 This letter tells the supplier that the customer has cleared the payment.
-To be clearer, the customer must provide the details of the shipment payment of which, has been made.
+To be more apparent, the customer must provide the details of the shipment payment that has been made.

 In some cases, the remittance advice letter also includes proof of payment.
-For instance, if the client has paid the vendor by check, a copy of the check will be attached with the letter.
+For instance, if the client has paid the vendor by check, a copy of the check will be attached to the letter.
 This letter is a comprehensive description of the invoice that the seller issues to his valued customers.
-The purpose of writing this letter is just to show some courtesy and make things easy.
+This letter aims to show some courtesy and make things easy.

 Who sends the remittance advice letter?

-In the business world, people should know who should be writing this letter and when.
-Generally, all those vendors or sellers who issue the invoice against the products and services they sell wait for the amount to be paid against that invoice.
-The purpose of them to send the invoice is to make a formal request to their clients to pay the billing amount mentioned in the invoice.
+In business, people should know who should write this letter and when.
+Generally, all vendors or sellers who issue invoices for the products and services they sell wait for the amount to be paid against that invoice.
+The purpose of sending the invoice is to request their clients pay the billing amount mentioned formally.
 So, people who are issued the bill have to pay it, and then they are liable to write a letter of money payment.

-Why money advice letter is important to write?
+Why money advice letter is essential to write?

 Unfortunately, some sellers and buyers don’t generally consider writing this letter because they feel that it is not important.
-Buyers make the payment and inform the seller verbally or they don’t inform at all and assume that the seller will come to know about it.
-Likewise, some sellers also don’t ask their customers to send them proof of payment.
+Buyers make the payment and verbally inform the seller or don’t inform at all and assume that the seller will come to know about it.
+Likewise, some sellers don’t ask their customers to send proof of payment.
 This way, things can go wrong.

 When a buyer pays the bill issued by the vendor and then writes a money advice letter, he enables the vendor to credit his account.
-The seller sends this letter to the account-receivable area of his company where the letter is read and interpreted.
-The purpose of interpretation is to ensure that the buyer has paid the exact amount that was charged to him through the invoice.
+The seller sends this letter to the account-receivable area of his company, where it is read and interpreted.
+The purpose of interpretation is to ensure that the buyer has paid the exact amount charged to him through the invoice.

 What information must be provided by the money copy of the invoice letter?